ysoftwareab/electron/docs/breaking-changes.md

 Setting `{ compress: false }` in `crashReporter.start` is deprecated.
 Nearly all crash ingestion servers support gzip compression.
 This option will be removed in a future version of Electron.

-### Removed: Browser Window Affinity

-The `affinity` option when constructing a new `BrowserWindow` will be removed as part of our plan to more closely align with Chromium's process model for security, performance and maintainability.

-For more detailed information see [#18397](https://github.com/electron/electron/issues/18397).

 ### Default Changed: `enableRemoteModule` defaults to `false`